Check other networks

 AT&T 5G cities

-So forgetting 5GE for a minute, AT&T's 'true 5G' or 5G+ network is available today in limited parts of 21 cities including the newest - New York City and Las Vegas - although the network has currently announced plans for 30 cities.
+AT&T's faster millimeter wave 5G+ network is available today in limited parts of 35 cities including the newest - New York City and Las Vegas - although the network has currently announced plans for 30 cities in early 2020.
+As with other networks using millimeter wave, speeds on this network will reach in excess of 1Gbps.

 The current list is Atlanta, Austin, Charlotte, Dallas, Houston, Indianapolis, Jacksonville, Las Vegas, Los Angeles, Louisville, Nashville, New Orleans, New York City, Oklahoma City, Orlando, Raleigh, San Antonio, San Diego, San Francisco, San Jose and Waco.